-I like to sweeten these oats with either maple syrup or honey.
+I like to sweeten these maple cinnamon overnight oats with either maple syrup or honey.
 Two teaspoons gives these oats a subtle yet satisfying sweetness, but you can adjust the amount to your taste (or omit it altogether if you prefer your oats unsweetened).

 I included chia seeds as an optional ingredient in these overnight oats.
 This dish is delicious with or without the chia seeds – they just add some extra creaminess, texture, and nutrients.